 Travellers should inform their airline at the time of booking of specific requirements, such as the need for assistance or in-flight oxygen.

 Adequate supplies of routine medications should be carried in hand luggage in original packaging where possible.
-A medical letter/photocopy of prescription (with generic names of drugs) would be useful should treatment be needed abroad, see our travelling with medicines factsheet for further information.
+A medical letter/photocopy of prescription (with generic names of drugs) would be useful should treatment be needed abroad, see our medicines and travel factsheet for further information.

 Travellers should carry a first aid kit tailored to their destination to help them manage common issues such as insect bites, cuts and grazes, travellers’ diarrhoea or headache.
 Constipation is more common in older individuals so it may be useful to carry a supply of laxative.
 Denture fixative may be difficult to access abroad if this is required, travellers should carry sufficient stock with them.

 Comprehensive travel insurance is essential for all travellers.
 Insurance options may be limited for those with pre-existing medical conditions.
 Age UK may be able to offer advice on tailored policies.
 A full declaration of medical conditions should be made to the insurers.
 Insurance policies differ in their terms and conditions, travellers should check that the policy will cover the cost of medical treatment if a problem occurs, including repatriation costs if appropriate.
 All equipment and planned activities should be covered.

 The availability and quality of medical care abroad may differ from the traveller’s country of residence.
 Prior to the trip it may be worth considering sourcing information on medical facilities at the destination.
 Details may be found on the Foreign, Commonwealth & Development Office website.
-The International Society of Travel Medicine Online Clinic Directory show a list of travel clinics overseas.
+The International Society of Travel Medicine Online Clinic Directory shows a list of travel clinics overseas.

 Travel can be a physically demanding activity, requiring carrying luggage, negotiating crowded travel hubs, long walks to departure gates and climbing on and off different methods of transport.
 Crossing different time zones and delays can be tiring and stressful.
 Older travellers may need to allow extra time for their journeys.
 Given notice many airports can assist with transport within the airport.